ROCKET TO VENUS

 From Miami Beach, Fla., comes the information that Robert Condit, of Condit, O., will attempt on January 24 a trip to the planet Venus in a machine he had been working on for the past 15 years.

 Little was known about Robert Condit.
-He was in his 30s, a world war veteran, a college graduate.
+He was variously 30, 32, or 35, a world war veteran, a college graduate.
 Articles describes him as a chemist, an engineer, a chemical engineer, a mechanical engineer, or hedged their bets by plainly describing him as an inventor.
 The reporters had just as tough a time coming up with facts about the trip.
 He would fly at 2400 miles a minute.
 No, 3600 miles a minute.
 One typoed that as 36,000 miles a minute and that mistake got copied.
 Venus was 50,000,000 miles away.
 Or 67,000,000.
 Or 28,000,000.
 Or 63,000,000.
 At those speeds distance didn't matter much.
 He thought he'd fly there and return in forty hours.
 Nobody questioned any of these numbers.
 Or did the math.
 3600 miles a minute is a fair clip, but it's only a bit over 5,000,000 miles every 24 hours.
 He was "well supplied with funds" because he surrounded his hanger in secrecy with a six-foot fence.
 Or else, he was lacking funding and housed the rocket in a shanty.

 Talking to Condit directly cleared up very little.
-He told the International News Service that he had been experimenting in Mexico, but moved to Miami because latitude 26 is "where the 'cosmic magnetism,' on which he depends, exerts it greatest effect."
+He told the International News Service that he had been experimenting in Mexico, but moved to Miami because latitude 26 is "where the 'cosmic magnetism,' on which he depends, exerts its greatest effect."

 January 24 came and went.
 A George Nemeth traveled from California begging to be a passenger.
 Stunt flyer "Daredevil Art" Fisher offered his services.
 So did Foreign Legionnaire Georges de Mengin, who asked only that some provision be made for his 12 children if things went wrong.
 Sorry, said Condit, room for only one.
 The media circus was in full swing.